 No uniform model/ strategy exists.
 Head nurses and managers of nursing homes follow more clientcentred approach.
 They value the disabled person.
 Disabled person is no longer an object, but a human being with all his characteristics, wishes, fears and expectations.
-However, the person centred/human centred approach is mainly project based for there are no enacted rules or regulations.
+However, the person centred/ human centred approach is mainly project based for there are no enacted rules or regulations.
 The managers refer to the implementation as a new paradigm relying on their own reflections caused on the ground of the reading and heard knowledge.
 They prefer the term "client" and not so much the term "human".
 The term "client" involves autonomy and freedom.
 The term "human" has patient-centred connotation.
 One problem is the lack of integration, it includes transition from health care system to social system or vice versa - there is a so-called grey area.
-The terms that specialists use when referring to disabled people are different, some use human, some use person, others client or patient.
+The terms that specialist use when referring to disabled person are different, some use human, some use person, others client or patient.

-One of the main factors to illustrate person-centered care is communication and teamwork.
+One of the main factors to illustrate person-cantered care is communication and teamwork.
 Head nurses and managers of nursing homes try to manage information flow and share information to others.
 However, it is not formally regulated.
 It works on informal bases.
 But head nurses and managers always share important information to other members of the team.
-So, the managers value teamwork and they see the team as a group of people including following specialists: doctor, nurse, care worker, clergy man, physiotherapist, dietary nurse, social worker and one representative from the management.
+So, the managers value teamwork and they see the team, as a group of people including following specialists: doctor, nurse, care worker, clergy man, physiotherapist, dietary nurse, social worker and one representative from the management.
 But they do not include the disabled persons or their relatives.
 And again, the biggest problem is the information flow between systems, there is no integration between health care and social care system.
 What happens to a disabled person who has to be transferred from hospital to a nursing home?

 This project has been funded with support from the European Commission.
-This publication reflects the views only of the authors, and the Commission Erasmus+ cannot be held responsible for any use which may be made of the information contained therein information contained therein.
+This publication reflects the views only of the authors, and the Commission Erasmus + information contained therein.

 Communication/ small talk is important, but head nurses and managers do not often meet dependent people.
-So theoretically they pay not so much attention to direct communication but to empowerment, which is important for the sake of a person.
+So theoretically they pay not so much attention to direct communication but to empowerment, which is important in sake of a person.
 For example, they do not say: do not drink but they explain what bad should drinking bring along.
-Also, it is important to understand people with different cultural backgrounds, and they wish to have more topics on cultural varieties/ different cultural systems in educational curricula.
+Also, important is to understand person with different cultural backgrounds, and they wish to have more topics on cultural varieties/ different cultural systems in educational curricula.

 Involvement is often a synonym of activation, and managers are not responsible for activating the disabled person.
 Therefore, they have not paid much attention to the involvement of a disabled person, they point in that issue to care workers.
-Sometimes clients are involved into the preparation of a care plan, sometimes they are not involved.
+Sometimes clients are involved into the preparation of care plan, sometimes they are not involved.
 Involvement depends on people, there is no direct rule or must to involve client or to ask the client's opinion.

 Head nurses and managers appreciate the quality of services.
 Services are good, but accessibility depends on information flow and systems flexibility.
 Co-operation between other specialists is good but not regulated.
-Cooperation and teamwork are better in smaller areas where people know each other, and more complicated is it in bigger cities, in capital where you have to follow procedure, but this is not enacted.
+The cooperation and teamwork are better in smaller areas where people know each other, and more complicated is it in bigger cities, in capital where you have to follow procedure, but this is not enacted.